libsidplayfp/libsidplayfp/README.md

 Build with exsid support.
 Requires either libexsid or one of libfdti1 or libftd2xx

 * `--with-usbsid`:
 Build with usbsid support.
-Requires either libusb
+Requires libusb

 If [doxygen](https://doxygen.nl) is installed and detected by the configure script, the documentation